jamcoy/stream3/README.md

 ##About
 EasyFuelTracker has two primary goals:
 * To enable people to calculate and track their car’s true fuel economy.
-* To enable potential purchasers of cars to browse collated data from all the users to ascertain true fuel economy performance (rather than manufacturers' figures).
+* To enable potential purchasers of cars to browse collated data from all the users to ascertain true fuel economy performance (rather than relying upon manufacturers' figures).

 ##Main features